Nuala O'Connor (technologist): Career

 Civil and digital rights advocacy groups such as the Electronic Privacy Information Center and the ACLU praised O'Connor for protecting American's privacy rights as the first Chief Privacy Officer for the US Department of Homeland Security, a position in which she was responsible for evaluating the department for privacy impacts and "mak[ing] sure that privacy is considered and is codified".
 In the public sector, O'Connor has experience working on global technology policy for the US Department of Commerce as its Deputy Director of the Office of Policy & Strategic Planning, Chief Privacy Officer, and Chief Counsel for Technology.

 O'Connor has held numerous positions in the private sector.
 At Amazon.com, O'Connor worked as the Vice President of Compliance & Customer Trust and Associate General Counsel for Privacy & Data Protection.
 At General Electric, O'Connor served as the Global Privacy Leader and was responsible for privacy policy and practices.
 O'Connor has also worked as legal counsel to DoubleClick, managing class actions and settlements.

-CDT's former President & CEO, Leslie Harris, said of O'Connor, "Nuala is a brilliant choice to lead CDT.
+CDT's former president and CEO, Leslie Harris, said of O'Connor, "Nuala is a brilliant choice to lead CDT.
 She is a passionate advocate for civil liberties, highly expert about the emerging global challenges and fully committed to CDT's mission.
 She is a bold leader who will guide CDT into its next chapter.
 I have had the honor of working with CDT's talented and thoughtful team for almost nine years.
 I am confident that they will thrive with Nuala at the helm."